sahuyu/Daily_Calender_PuzzleSolver/README.md

-# Daily Calender Puzzle Solver
+# Daily Calendar Puzzle Solver
-Solver of different types of daily calender puzzles (Matlab live scripts)<br/>
+Solver of different types of daily calendar puzzles (Matlab live scripts)<br/>
 <br/>
 Please download the ***.mlx*** file in each folder.<br/>
 Please download [***Ghostscript***](https://github.com/ArtifexSoftware/ghostpdl-downloads/releases) if you want to save the solutino as .pdf.<br/>